DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

 Yes we managed to deploy our API to google cloud run.
-We had serios issues doing this, and it was difficult to debug because each push to google cloud would take around 7 minutes to update.
-In the end we found that it was a proble with weights and biases, that did not correctly call the init function.
+We had a couple of issues doing this, and it was difficult to debug because each new container build and future upload to google cloud artifact registry would take around 8 minutes to update.
+In the end we found that it was a problem with weights and biases, that did not correctly call the init function, and it required our teammate W&B secret stored in the GCP to make it work.
 Again a textbook example of something working locally but not in the cloud.
-Finally we got the link pushed for our api and everyone could use it by going to link/predict
+Finally, we got the link pushed for our api and everyone could use it by going to link/predict with the cost of not being able to run the stuff locally without Alex's W&B secret.

 ### Question 25